-“[forced] us to misread his scatological letters even more drastically than his other letters.
+“[Forced] us to misread his scatological letters even more drastically than his other letters.
 Very simply, these letters embarrass us, and we have tried to suppress them, trivialise them, or explain them out of the epistolary canon with pathological excuses.”

-Perhaps most famously of all, the Iron Lady (a great admirer of Mozart’s work) was greatly displeased at the idea the composer had an immature streak.
+Perhaps most famously of all, the Iron Lady (a great admirer of Mozart’s work) was enormously displeased at the idea the composer had an immature streak.

 The former Prime Minister of that island somewhere saw Peter Shaffer’s play Amadeus in London.
 Its director, Peter Hall, later recalled in a preface to the published screenplay:

 “She was not pleased.
 In her best headmistress style, she gave me a severe wigging for putting on a play that depicted Mozart as a scatological imp with a love of four-letter words.
 It was inconceivable, she said, that a man who wrote such exquisite and elegant music could be so foul-mouthed.
-I said that Mozart’s letters proved he was just that: he had an extraordinarily infantile sense of humour ...
-"I don’t think you heard what I said", replied the Prime Minister.
-"He couldn’t have been like that".
+I said that Mozart’s letters proved he was just that: he had an extraordinarily infantile sense of humour … ‘I don’t think you heard what I said’, replied the Prime Minister.
+‘He couldn’t have been like that.’
 I offered (and sent) a copy of Mozart’s letters to Number Ten the next day; I was even thanked by the appropriate Private Secretary.
 But it was useless: the Prime Minister said I was wrong, so wrong I was.”

 We’re not sure what some scholars expect from Mozart.
 Considering he’s deified, perhaps they believe he awoke at 5am each morning, headed to his bedroom window, and stared forlornly into the middle-distance in deep contemplation about the nature of being.

 Or, perhaps, give the guy a break.
 Whilst his letters are puerile (to quite an unusual streak, not in the silly Monty Python sense—just flat out childish) he did have two children and perhaps this brought out his silly side.

-In this respect it’s a tad difficult to judge the man considering this may very well have been a minor part of his personality; he composed over 600 works in his lifetime, and this suggests he spent most of his time hard at work creating music.
+In this respect, it’s a tad difficult to judge the man considering this may very well have been a minor part of his personality—he composed over 600 works in his lifetime and this suggests he spent most of his time hard at work creating music.